 This option will create a SysReport directory on ESP partition unless it is already present.
-The directory will contain ACPI and SMBIOS dumps.
+The directory will contain ACPI, SMBIOS, and audio codec dumps.
+Audio codec dumps require an audio backend driver to be loaded.

 Note: For security reasons SysReport option is not available in RELEASE builds.
-Use a DEBUG build if you need this option.
+Use a DEBUG build if this option is needed.